Welcome to the Department of Energy Privacy Program Office.

-- A brief description of the nature, time, place, and circumstances of your association with DOE;
+- Brief description of the nature, time, place, and circumstances of your association with DOE

 What is a Privacy Act certification of identity?

-When you request access to records about yourself, you must verify your identity.
-You must sign your request and your signature must either be notarized or submitted by you under 28 U.S.C.
+Your signed request must be either notarized or submitted by you under 28 U.S.C.
 1746, a law that permits statements to be made under penalty of perjury as a substitute for notarization.
 The following information is required:

-- An acknowledgement that you understand the criminal penalty in the Privacy Act for requesting or obtaining access to records under false pretenses (5 U.S.C.
-552a(I)(3)); and
+- An acknowledgement that you understand there are criminal penalties for requesting or obtaining access to records under false pretenses (5 U.S.C.
+552a(I)(3))

 - A declaration that your statement is true and correct under penalty of perjury (18 U.S.C.
 1001).